Garden Design Process

-This is a general outline of the Garden Design service as offered by Plews Garden Design.
-You and your garden are individuals so this is just an example of what is likely to happen during the Garden Design Process.
+This is a general outline of the Garden Design Process; an example to give you an idea of what is likely to happen.

 Garden Design Process – Initial Stages: